Coffee4MePlz/uDGP/README.md

 In Mathematical Jargon, We want to solve the Unassigned distance Geometry problem:

+Given a list of distances

+	D=(l_1,l_2,l_3,..,l_n)

+we wish to build a graph

+	G = (V,E)
+where

-Given a list of distances D=(l_1,l_2,l_3,..,l_n) we wish to build a graph G = (V,E), where  V = {v_1,v_2,...,v_n } is the set of vertices and E={e_1,e_2,...,e_3} of edges.
+		V = {v_1,v_2,...,v_n }
+is the set of vertices and

+		E={e_1,e_2,...,e_3}

+of edges.
 We also so want to build a graph that is "Rigid".
 In the specialized literature, there are many subtle definitions of "Rigid".
 But it is usually understood as a structure that is unique, up to rigid transformations (rotations and translations).

 Why "unassigned"?
 Well, usually we have more information, we know which distances goes where.
 But this is not always the case, as people that deal with Spectoscropy and nanotecnology may know very well.
 So this alg tries to guess the right order of distances while it builds.
 Of course there may be more than one "right order" which leads to diferent structures (something that never happens in the "assigned problem").